KI7MT/wspr-analytics/README.md

 WSPR Analytics CSV Utilities is one of several packages surrouning the WSPR Analytics Suite of tools.
 This repository contains tools used to download, clean, transform and otherwise manage the original CSV files from [WSPRnet][].
-Other tools sets will be used to generate additional datasets for analytics purposes.
+Other tools will be used to generate additional datasets for analytics purposes.

 ## Basic Tool Requirments